chrisbolosan/tcp-file-server/README.md

 - Hidden files (starting with .) are skipped
 - Only handles GET requests; other HTTP methods return an error
 - Memory management is done manually (malloc/free)

+## Academic Use

+This project is my original work.
+Copying for school assignments or other academic submissions without permission is prohibited and may violate academic honesty policies.